sean-sbl-uk/new-electron-file-viewer/README.md

 - Display heatmap showing cell counts of identified species.
 - Filter options for displaying results
   - Spikes on/off
+  - Bacteria on/off
+  - Virus on/off
+  - Plasmids on/off
   - Top hits per file (10, 20, 50, All)
 - Color picker for results display